 Ideally, you will want to put the spile above a big root or below a big branch to get the most sap out of the tree.

 You will take your drill and drill to the depth required by your spile, about 2 to 2 1/2″ deep.
 To make things easier, you can mark that depth on your bit with a piece of tape.
 You’ll want to drill at a slight angle to facilitate the downward flow of sap.

 If you’ve tapped the tree in previous years, do not tap within 6″ of the previous holes.
 If the tree has damage, avoid those spots.
-And if the shavings are a dark brown when you drill into it, pick a different spot (the shavings should be light brown).
+And if the shavings are dark brown when you drill into them, pick a different spot (the shavings should be light brown).

 You’ll insert the spile into the loop on the hook and pound it gently into place using a hammer.
 Do not pound it, this will split the wood.
 Generally, if the weather is right, the sap will immediately begin flowing from the tree.

 Simply hang your bucket and lid and move on to the next tree.